What are Sticky Prices? A Guide to Price Stickiness

 Wages and Price Stickiness

-The concept of price stickiness can also apply to wages.
+The concept of stickiness can also apply to wages.
 When sales fall in a company, the company doesn’t resort to cutting wages.
-When a person becomes accustomed to earning a certain wage, they are not normally willing to take a pay cut, so wages tend to be sticky.
+When a person becomes accustomed to earning a certain wage, they are not normally willing to take a pay cut, so wages tend to be sticky and some menu costs change.

 How to Make Prices Less Sticky

-Here, we will look at several solutions that will help eliminate the phenomenon of sticky prices.
+Here, we will look at several solutions that will help eliminate the phenomenon of price stickiness.

 Understand your Costs